The Road Back

 A year after flood waters ravaged through rural South Carolina, many Williamsburg County residents still deal with the lingering effects of water damage.

 In October 2015, the slow-flowing Black River crested at twice above flood stage.
-28 percent of the homes in the county were damaged badly enough to qualify for federal assistance, a proportion that’s almost twice as high as some other parts of the state.
-However, with a per capita income $16,000 below the state average and no major transportation arteries, the Kingstree area is not very attractive for contractors.
+28 percent of the homes in the county were damaged badly enough to qualify for federal assistance, a portion that’s almost twice as high as some other parts of the state.
+However, with a per-capita income $16,000 below the state average and no major transportation arteries, the Kingstree area is not very attractive for contractors.
 A few came into the area in the wake of the flood, but quickly moved on to other areas, like West Virginia and Louisiana, as opportunities arose there.
-Willette Thompson has several crates of building material to repair her damaged mobile home, but the boxes are unopened because she cannot find a contractor to perform the work.
-Because she basically has nowhere else to go, she remains in her home even though water has seeped into crevices.
+Willette Thompson had several crates of building material to repair her damaged mobile home, but the boxes were unopened because she could not find a contractor to perform the work.
+Because she basically had nowhere else to go, she remains in her home even though water has seeped into crevices.

 “You don’t worry about what you can’t see,” she reasoned.

 Choosing a contractor is a big decision, and after a water emergency, time is short.
 Fortunately, it is very easy to perform some research.
 If there are any red flags, do not do business with the contractor, because there are plenty of others.

 Word of mouth is almost always a good source.
 If one business or residence in a neighborhood suffered water damage, there are probably other ones as well.
 Perhaps even more importantly, reach back a few years to prior events, to get a better idea of how the contractor follows through with the initial work.